Contents

 Digital wallets, lending tools for small and medium enterprises, micro-loans, blockchain-based remittance tools, and mobile money services often resonate strongly.

-They are tailored to the unique needs of people who have never had access to formal banking.
+They are tailored to the unique needs of people who have never had access to formal banking or where a more formal situation would not be possible.

 Regulatory complexity varies widely between countries.
 Fraud pressure appears to be rising across many emerging markets, partly due to cheap identity spoofing tools.